fossabot/thinx-node-transformer/README.md

 ### Security Note

+First of all, generate your own Rollbar token, or remove the Rollbar implementation.
+Otherwise the project usage and errors will be tracked by us.

 This instance must be firewalled.
 Must not be accessible except on localhost, where it is expected to execute primitive JavaScript in sandbox.
 Expected to run in Docker.
 Supports outgoing HTTPS.

 ### Roadmap